Summit Learning User Agreement

 You agree that the only way to provide us legal notice is at the addresses provided in Section 11 below.

-At the direction of your school, we may send you, as parents/legal guardians of Student Users, informational text messages, including, but not limited to, messages: (1) providing information related to your child's use of the Services; (2) supplying information that you request; or (3) responding to your inquiries regarding your account or use of the Services.
-If you, as a parent/legal guardian, provide your telephone number to your child's school, you are consenting to our (on behalf of and at the direction of your child's school) sending informational text messages closely related to your school's mission.
+If, as a Caregiver of a Student User, you provided contact information to your school, your account (“Parent Account”) will be set up by your Student User’s teacher or Partner School.
+At the direction of your school, we may send an invitation to you to log in to your Parent Account via the contact information that your Student User’s teacher or Partner School provided to us to set up your Parent Account.
+The invitation may be sent via email or SMS text message.
+[Note: Your carrier may charge you fees for text messages.]
+We may also send you, informational text messages, including, but not limited to, messages: (1) providing information related to your student’s use of the Services; (2) supplying information that you request; or (3) responding to your inquiries regarding your account or use of the Services.
+If you, as a Caregiver, provide your telephone number to your student’s school, you are consenting to Gradient Learning (on behalf of and at the direction of your student’s school) sending informational text messages closely related to your school’s mission.

 9. Service Rules: You agree